-USGA suggests for 18 holes the checkpoints should be holes 4, 9, 13, and 18 although the manager ultimately will decide which holes work best for his/her course.
+USGA suggests for 18 holes the checkpoints should be holes 4, 9, 13, and 18, although the manager ultimately will decide which holes work best for his/her course.
 If a competition is a 9-hole tournament, it is recommended that there are 3 checkpoints.
-We suggest holes 3, 6, 9.
+In such a case, holes 3, 6, and 9 are recommended.

-Step 5 - Set Up Each checkpoint station should have
+Step 5 - Set Up

+Each checkpoint station should have: